22B01A4514/TechnovaHackathon/README.md

 Machine Learning: TensorFlow.js, Deep Learning Sequential model

 **Features:**

-**Disease Prediction from Symptoms:** uses a Deep Learning Sequential model to predict the likelihood of a patient having a particular disease based on their symptoms
+**Disease Prediction from Symptoms:** uses a Deep Learning Sequential model to predict the likelihood of a patient having a particular disease based on their symptoms<br>
-**Hospital Search:** allows users to search for nearby hospitals and filter results based on distance, rating, and availability
+**Hospital Search:** allows users to search for nearby hospitals and filter results based on distance, rating, and availability<br>
-**Disease Severity Estimation:** estimates the severity of a disease based on patient symptoms and medical history **Precautions:** provides users with precautions to prevent disease spread, including hygiene practices, vaccination recommendations, and lifestyle changes
+**Disease Severity Estimation:** estimates the severity of a disease based on patient symptoms and medical history<br>
+**Precautions:** provides users with precautions to prevent disease spread, including hygiene practices, vaccination recommendations, and lifestyle changes<br>
-**Patient Data Management:** stores patient medical history and symptoms in a SQLite3 database
+**Patient Data Management:** stores patient medical history and symptoms in a SQLite3 database<br>

 **Goals:**
 Reduce diagnosis time and cost